dustinpfister/blog_posts/_posts/js-regex.md

 layout: post
 categories: js
 id: 405
-updated: 2021-11-10 08:32:57
+updated: 2021-11-10 08:36:14
-version: 1.43
+version: 1.44
 ---

 When working on a javaScript project there might be a need now and then to do some text pattern matching operations with [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 For example in the event that I am making some kind of parser I would need to find patterns for beginning and ending tags, or other elements of the language that I am parsing.
 Another thing might come up where I have a certain pattern in text that needs to be replaced with something else, and this pattern that I am looking for is not a fixed static text pattern.
 Regular expressions can be combined with various methods in the RegExp prototype as well as other build in prototypes, mainly the String prototype to get an array of character index values of various patterns that have to do with the nature of the language.
 Simply put to find Matches in a string, just for the sake of knowing if a pattern is in a string or not, or to preform some kind of replacement option, or creating some kind of result from one or more pattern matches.

-There is not just the nature of the regular expressions themselves, but also the nature of the methods that are used that will take a regular expression as an argument, or can be called off an instance of a regular expression.
-So in this post I will be covering some basic examples of regular expressions in javaScript that can be used to text search and replace tasks.
+So in this post I will be covering some basic examples of regular expressions in javaScript that can be used to text search and replace tasks, just for the sake of getting started with Regular expressions in javaScript.
+AFter that I will be getting into some of the various aspects of these patterns when  it comes to the many components that form one of these patterns.
+After that at the bottom of this post I will be getting into at least a few basic use case examples that I have made thus far when it comes to pattern matching.

 <!-- more -->